Electric-assisted bicycles and other micromobility devices have enormous potential to decarbonise our cities

 We are working with all levels of government to develop sensible policy and legislations for e-bike batteries, amend road rules, and establish education programs across the state.
 We want e-mobility to reach its full potential while keeping riders and other road users safe.

-The 2024 parliamentary inquiry
+The 2024 Parliamentary Inquiry

 Bicycle NSW also made a submission in collaboration with WeRide to the National EV Strategy, advocating for the explicit inclusion of e-bike, e-cargo bikes and emerging forms of micromobility.